moka-guys/dnanexus_polyedge/README.md

 ## How does this app work?

 If `skip` is `true` the app closes without downloading any inputs.
-This allows us to embed the app in a generic workflow that would run samples where MSH2 is not a gene of interest.
+This allows us to embed the app in a generic workflow that does not require the polyedge app.

 Otherwise, the app downloads the polyedge dockerfile from 001_ToolsReferenceData, and the input files, runs the docker, and captures the stdout into the output file.